livewire/livewire/docs/morph.md

 With these markers injected into the template, Livewire can now more easily detect the difference between a change and an addition.

 This feature is extremely beneficial to Livewire applications, but because it requires parsing templates via regex, it can sometimes fail to properly detect conditionals.
-If this feature is more of a hinderance than a help to your application, you can disable it with the following configuration in `config/livewire.php`:
+If this feature is more of a hindrance than a help to your application, you can disable it with the following configuration in `config/livewire.php`:

 ```php
 'inject_morph_markers' => false,